 Criminal lawyers discussing a case in Edmonton

 Depending on the nature of the criminal appeal, these rights may extend to the highest court in Canada – the Supreme Court of Canada.
-Learn how our team of Edmonton & Fort McMurray lawyers appeal a criminal conviction.
+Learn how our team of Alberta lawyers appeal a criminal conviction.

 The Court of Appeals